 Breaking your addiction to a toxic relationship is crucial to moving forward with your life.
 And, your willpower alone won’t heal your broken heart — or rewire your brain so you fall “out of love”!
 You need to understand what’s happening in your brain and body.
 Then, you’ll find it much easier to cope with the feeling that you’re addicted to your ex-boyfriend or ex-husband.

-My most commented-on blog post is 5 Ways to Stop Obsessing About Him.
-If you read through the comments, you’ll see how difficult it is to break an addiction to a toxic relationship.
+My favorite ebook is When You Miss Him Like Crazy.
+Read it, and you’ll learn not only why it’s hard to break an addiction to a toxic relationship – and how to heal.
 And, you’ll see yourself in those stories.
 If you’re struggling to break your addiction to a toxic ex, you’ll find support and understanding here.
 Feel free to share your thoughts in the comments section below.

 “Love is a biologically rooted experience that exists beyond the influence of consciousness and outside of the direct control of your neocortex,” writes Bobby in Exaholics: Breaking Your Addiction to an Ex.
 “It is not verbal.
 The commands love issues from the irrational, primitive, and dark nooks and crannies of your brain can possess you entirely, without your permission or intention.
 Love has a life of its own.
 Love is a drive.”